The Stellar decomposition: A compact representation for simplicial complexes and beyond: Stellar trees

-Considering the encodings defined in Section \ref{sec:leaf_encodings}, we can estimate the storage requirements for the \datasetName{explicit} and \datasetName{compressed} Stellar trees.
-An \datasetName{explicit} Stellar tree requires a total of $|\sCV|$ references for all such vertex lists, since each vertex is indexed by a single leaf block, and a total of $\Chi|\sCT|$ references for all \topcpcells\ lists.
-Thus, the total cost of the \datasetName{explicit} Stellar tree, including the hierarchy (but excluding the cost of the indexed mesh) is:
+By considering the encodings, defined in Section \ref{sec:leaf_encodings}, for the CP complex \sC, and for the vertices and top cp-cells associated with the regions of \h, we can estimate the storage requirements for the \datasetName{explicit} and \datasetName{compressed} Stellar trees.
+An \datasetName{explicit} Stellar tree requires a total of $|\sCV|$ references for its vertex arrays, since each vertex is indexed by a single leaf block, and a total of $\Chi|\sCT|$ references for all \topcpcells\ arrays.
+Thus, the total cost of the \datasetName{explicit} Stellar tree, including the hierarchy (but excluding the cost of the indexed mesh) is: $ 7 |\h| + |\sCV| + \Chi|\sCT|. $

-Conversely, in a \datasetName{compressed} Stellar tree, we can reindex the vertex array \sCV\ in such a way that all vertices mapped to the same leaf block are indexed consecutively (see Section~\ref{sec:verts_reordering}).
-Thus, we can encode the \vB\ lists using only two integers per leaf block for a total cost of $2|\hL|$ rather than $|\sCV|$.
-Moreover, since leaf blocks no longer need to reference an arbitrary list, these two references can be folded into the block's hierarchical representation for \vB\ (i.e., instead of a pointer to a list and a size of the list, we simply encode the range of vertices in the same space).
-As the cost of representing the \tB\ lists is $\Mu|\sCT|$, the total cost for encoding a \datasetName{compressed} Stellar tree (excluding the cost of the indexed mesh representation) is:
+Conversely, in a \datasetName{compressed} Stellar tree, we can reindex the vertex array \sCV\ in such a way that all vertices associated with the same leaf block are indexed consecutively (see Section \ref{sec:verts_reordering} in the Appendix for additional details).
+Thus, we can encode the \vR\ arrays using only two integers per leaf block for a total cost of $2|\hL|$ rather than $|\sCV|$.
+Moreover, since leaf blocks no longer need to reference an arbitrary array, these two references can be folded into the block's hierarchical representation for \vR: instead of a pointer to a array and a size of the array, we simply encode the range of vertices in the same space.
+As the cost of representing the \tR\ arrays is $\Mu|\sCT|$, the total cost for encoding a \datasetName{compressed} Stellar tree (excluding the cost of the indexed mesh representation) is: $ 7 |\h| + \Mu |\sCT|. $

-\section{Generating a Stellar tree}
+\subsection{Generating a Stellar tree}